ARM-software/arm-trusted-firmware/docs/porting-guide.rst

    Defines the total size of the physical address space in bytes.
 For example, for a 32 bit physical address space, this value should be ``(1ull << 32)``.

+If the platform port uses the translation table library code, the following constants can be defined:

+-  **#define : PLAT\_BASE\_XLAT\_BASE**

+   Defines the identity map base address of the translation level 1 base table which memory location is common to all BLs.
+This feature is useful only for AArch32 only architectures where all BL do share the very same MMU resources since all core modes rely on a single MMU support contrary to AArch64 aware architectures where EL3 and secure EL1 each rely on their specific MMU configuration resources.

+-  **#define : PLAT\_BASE\_XLAT\_SIZE**

+   Defines the byte size reserved for translation level 1 base table **PLAT\_BASE\_XLAT\_BASE**.

+-  **#define : PLAT\_XLAT\_BASE**

+   Defines the identity map base address of the translation table array which is common to all BLs.
+This feature is useful only for AArch32 only architectures where all BL do share the very same MMU resources since all core modes rely on a single MMU support contrary to AArch64 aware architectures where EL3 and secure EL1 each rely on their specific MMU configuration resources.

+-  **#define : PLAT\_XLAT\_SIZE**

+   Defines the byte size reserved for translation tables **PLAT\__XLAT\_BASE**.

 If the platform port uses the IO storage framework, the following constants must also be defined: